Africa's COVID deaths to fall by 94% in 2022, WHO analysis shows | Health

 Africa's COVID deaths to fall by 94% in 2022, WHO analysis shows

+Around 23,000 deaths are expected by the end of the year, provided current variants and transmission patterns remain the same, according to the analysis.
+The findings infer that only one in 71 COVID-19 cases are recorded in Africa and that about one in three deaths have been missed.

-Deaths on the African continent from COVID-19 are expected to fall by nearly 94 percent in 2022 compared to last year, the World Health Organization (WHO) said on Thursday, citing its own modeling.
+Deaths on the African continent from COVID-19 are expected to fall by nearly 94 percent in 2022 compared to last year, modelling by the World Health Organization (WHO) showed on Thursday.
+2021 was the pandemic's most deadly year in Africa, with COVID-19 the seventh major cause of death, just below malaria.

+"Our latest analysis suggests that estimated deaths in the African region will shrink to around 60 a day in 2022. ...
+Last year, we lost an average of 970 people every day," WHO Africa Director Matshidiso Moeti told a virtual news conference.
+The gulf in the numbers is due to increased vaccination, improved pandemic response and natural immunity from prior infections, the WHO said.

+COVID deaths in Africa have been uneven.
+Richer countries and southern African nations have had around double the mortality rates of poorer ones in other parts of Africa, partly due to co-morbidities that increase the risk of death, the WHO analysis found.
+Around 23,000 deaths are expected by the end of the year, provided current variants and transmission patterns remain the same, according to the analysis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)